 Anthony Pettis' 'Showtime Kick' Is Still The Greatest Move In MMA History

-Anthony Pettis' 'Showtime Kick' has been described as the "craziest thing" to ever happen in a fight by commentator Todd Harris, who watched the jaw-dropping moment unfold in front of his eyes.
+Anthony Pettis' spectacular 'Showtime Kick' has been described as the "craziest thing" to ever happen in a fight by commentator Todd Harris, who was cageside for the mind-blowing moment.

-With one minute left in a hotly contested five-round championship bout, Pettis defied all laws of physics by jumping off the cage to deliver an airbourne head kick which caught Benson Henderson flush in the face.
+With just one minute remaining in the final round of the championship bout, Pettis defied all laws of physics by jumping off the cage to deliver an airbourne head kick which caught Benson Henderson flush in the face.

-On the ninth anniversary of his matrix-like kick, we spoke to Harris who called the fight between Pettis and Henderson.
+On the 10th anniversary of his matrix-like kick, we spoke to Harris who called the fight between the two American warriors.

 "That is probably the craziest thing I've seen happen in a fight," he told SPORTbible.